skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 over.
 He doesn't say anything about the night before.

 They move south, passing several small farms and into the open grasslands.
-Eomer leads them at a strenuous pace.
+Eomier leads them at a strenuous pace.
 As the day wears on, Thu'fir notices that several black birds have been circling them for most of the day.
 The birds are too distant to be identified, but their dark outlines can be seen clearly against the blue sky of late summer.